Why HGTV Fans Don't Like No Demo Reno

 Longtime fans of Todryk who watched the show even noticed that the mom of three looked uncomfortable in the hosting role and her dialogue seemed forced, although that may have just been filming jitters at the time.
 Other viewers, though, have described the show as formulaic and seemingly scripted, an observation that is not uncommon for HGTV shows nowadays.
 One Reddit user, Interlooper1900, noted that some of the dialogues look "forced and staged."

 Todryk herself has stated that she was initially hesitant to film a home design show, according to Deadline.
-Overall, "No Demo Reno" will likely continue to draw millions of viewers, but hopefully, season 2 will feature more wiggle room for the social media star.
+Still, "No Demo Reno" will likely continue to draw millions of viewers.